 life in the mines and mining communities in the

 Southwest US.
-William "Flint" Carter provides his
+William "Flint" Carter provides

 more about the Miner's

 Story Project.
 The Miner's Story CD is a

 two and a half hour recording of the mine with

 the iron door by Flint Carter. $19.95.

-Ballads of the
+of the Santa Catalinas

 Mine, the Santa Catalina Mountains, the Old West

 and about Flint Carter on CD.
-These songs were
+These songs

 were written and professionaly performed in a

 Flint's adventures and the legends of the

 Treasures of the Santa Catalina